cleoold/soundtrack-downloader/README.md

 bin/downloader -url https://downloads.khinsider.com/game-soundtracks/album/<some-album> -fix-tags
 ```

-It will then, if missing, populate metadata fields such as "Artist", "Album name" (obtained from the website), "Title" and "Track number" (obtained from the track's filename).
+It will then, if missing, populate metadata fields such as "Artist", "Album name", "Title" and "Track number" (retrieved from the album website).

 The metadata-fixing process can also be done retroactively after the download by using